ADiP: Adaptive-Precision Systolic Array for Matrix Multiplication Acceleration: Abstract

 \section{Abstract}

 Transformers are at the core of modern AI nowadays.
 They rely heavily on matrix multiplication and require efficient acceleration due to their substantial memory and computational requirements.
 Quantization plays a vital role in reducing memory usage, and can be exploited for computations by designing reconfigurable architectures that enhance matrix multiplication by dynamically adjusting the precision.
 This paper proposes ADiP, a novel adaptive-precision systolic array architecture designed for efficient matrix multiplication acceleration.
-The proposed architecture consists of $N$×$N$ adaptive-precision processing elements (PEs), along with shared shifters and accumulators.
-ADiP supports multiple computation modes, including symmetric single-matrix multiplication as well as asymmetric multi-matrix multiplication with a shared input matrix, thereby improving data-reuse and PE utilization.
-By adapting to different precisions, ADiP achieves up to 4× higher throughput and up to 4× better memory-efficiency.
+The proposed architecture consists of $N$ × $N$ reconfigurable processing elements (PEs), along with shared shifters and accumulators.
+ADiP supports multiple computation modes, including symmetric single-matrix multiplication as well as asymmetric multi-matrix multiplication with a shared input matrix, thereby improving data reuse and PE utilization.
+By adapting to different precisions, ADiP achieves up to 4× higher throughput and up to 4× higher memory efficiency.
 Analytical models are developed for ADiP architecture, including latency and throughput for different architecture configurations.
 A comprehensive hardware design space exploration is demonstrated using commercial 22nm technology.
-Furthermore, ADiP is evaluated on different Transformer-based workloads from GPT-2 Medium, BERT Large, and BitNet-1.58B models, delivering total latency improvement up to 53.6\%, and total energy improvement up to 24.4\% for BitNet-1.58B MHA workloads.
-At a 64×64 size with 4096 PEs, ADiP achieves a peak throughput of 8.192 TOPS, 16.384 TOPS, and 32.768 TOPS for 8bit×8bit, 8bit×4bit, and 8bit×2bit operations, respectively.
+Furthermore, ADiP is evaluated on different Transformer-based workloads from GPT-2 medium, BERT large, and BitNet-1.58B models, delivering total latency improvement up to 53.6\%, and total energy improvement up to 24.4\% for attention workloads in BitNet-1.58B model.
+At a 64×64 size with reconfigurable 4,096 PEs, ADiP achieves a peak throughput of 8.192 TOPS, 16.384 TOPS, and 32.768 TOPS for 8bit×8bit, 8bit×4bit, and 8bit×2bit operations, respectively.